-If respondents stated income from employment as net, then the net income showed a significant tendency to be undervalued.
-This situation could arise when the employer deducts a certain amount from wages of the employee (e.g. alimonies or pension schemes contributions).
-This undervaluation was adequately compensated for.
-The compensation was based on other information used for computation of the gross amount.
-The level of gross income from employment was compared with the statistics of average wages broken down into sectors of activity and, for those who were revisited and who stayed in their former jobs, with the data obtained for 2010 (Living Conditions 2011).
-The undervaluation of gross income was not as significant as in the case of net income.
-In some cases gross income was reported as net.
-In the clear cases appropriate corrections were applied.
-In the case of income from self-employment, there was no need for corrections.
+If the respondent reports income from employment as net, the net income often shows a significant tendency to be distorted (either under- or overestimated) and the non-sampling error grows.
+This might occur when the employer deducts a certain amount from the employee's wage/salary (e.g. alimonies or pension scheme contributions).
+When calculating the gross income, this bias is usually adequately compensated for by using additional information from the survey.
+The level of gross income from employment was compared with the results of wage statistics and for persons who were revisited and stayed in their former jobs with data from the previous waves.
+Some respondents mistakenly reported gross income as net or vice versa and thus there were significant and inexplicable year-to-year differences.
+In such cases top-bottom coding was applied or the data were edited.
+With the self-employed no income corrections were necessary.

 In the case of social benefits for which there is legal entitlement (parental leave, child birth benefit, death grant provided to families of the deceased, to some extent also maternity leave), a check on their receipt by eligible households was applied and amounts provided were corrected according to the amounts set by the legislation.
 With old age benefits (pensions from the social security system) the tendency to underestimation is negligible but as there were falls in this kind of income without any outward reason, the amounts were corrected according to the last year's values.
-In addition, the pension valorization as of 1 January 2011 was taken into account.